4. Critical Accounting Estimates and JudgmentsAudited information

 4.1 – Estimated impairment of goodwill, intangibles, and property, plant and equipment

 The recoverable value of intangibles and property, plant and equipment is also assessed applying value-in-use calculations.
-These calculations require the use of estimates, in particular in relation to the expected growth of sales, the discount rates, the development of raw material prices and the success of restructuring measures implemented (see notes 5 and 6).
+These calculations require the use of estimates, in particular in relation to the expected growth of sales, the discount rates, the development of raw material prices and the success of restructuring measures implemented.

 4.2 – Environmental liabilities

 The Group is exposed to environmental regulations in numerous jurisdictions.
 Significant judgment is required in determining the worldwide provision for environmental remediation.
 The Group constantly monitors its sites to ensure compliance with legislative requirements and to assess the liability arising from the need to adapt to changing legal demands.
 The Group recognizes liabilities for environmental remediation based on the latest assessment of the environmental situation of the individual sites and the most recent requirements of the respective legislation.
-Where the final remediation results in expenses that differ from the amounts previously recorded, such differences impact the income statement in the period in which such determination is made (see notes 21 and 34).
+Where the final remediation results in expenses that differ from the amounts previously recorded, such differences impact the income statement in the period in which such determination is made.

 4.3 – Income tax and other taxes